Here’s a free-to-use and modifiable hypothesis template to structure your business experiments:

 The following tools can accompany the hypothesis template.
 Either prior or past filling it out:

 I’m curious to hear how the template works out for you.
-Let me know in the comments!
+Let me know by reaching out via the Drift chat icon on the lower right!